kinnara-digital-studio/kecak-workflow/docs/developmentBuildingApps.md

 This article will explain how to create great application using Kecak Workflow.
 No we will create a application about reimbursement called `Reimbursement Approval`.

-- if requestor want make a submission lest than Rp.500.000,00, requestor should have approval from supervisior
+- If requestor want make a submission lest than Rp.500.000,00, requestor should have approval from supervisior
-- if requestor want make a submisson Rp.500.000,00 or more, requestor should have approval form manager
+- If requestor want make a submisson Rp.500.000,00 or more, requestor should have approval form manager
-- manager and supervisior can do reject to requestor submission.
+- Manager and supervisior can do reject to requestor submission.

 ### Designing a Process
 1. Create new design process

-in the App design ,click on the Process menu on the left , and then the Design Process button along the top
+In the App design ,click on the Process menu on the left , and then the Design Process button along the top

 <img src = "https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/buildingApplication-createNewDesign.png" alt="buildingApplication-createNewDesign" />